Phuket Covid 19: Phuket marks 14 new COVID cases, no deaths

 The report still marked 6,391 Phuket Sandbox arrivals who tested positive for the virus after landing on the island since Jan 1, and 2,906 Test & Go tourists who tested positive on arrival since Jan 1.

-According to the report for June 21, there are 79 people under medical care or supervision, two more than the 77 reported yesterday.
+According to the report for June 25, there are 121 people under medical care or supervision, four more than the 117 reported yesterday.

 Meanwhile, zero people who tested positive for COVID-19 were at any ‘hospitel’ (zero change), and zero were designated to recover in “Community Isolation“ (zero change).